 From Apr 1909 to Mar 1915, Crawford missed 375 of 1,228 roll call votes, which is 30.5%.
-This is worse than the median of 29.3% among the lifetime records of senators serving in Mar 1915.
+This is on par with the median of 29.3% among the lifetime records of senators serving in Mar 1915.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 The information on this page is originally sourced from a variety of materials, including:

 - Congressional Biographical Directory for elected positions

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.